-Our EAL programme and Language for Change programme consist of projects and interventions, implemented by ourselves, partners and grantees, all of which contribute to achieving the strategic aims of the respective programmes.
+Our EAL Programme and Criminal Justice Programme consist of projects and interventions, implemented by ourselves, partners and grantees, all of which contribute to achieving the strategic aims of the respective programmes.

 To assess the success of our programmes it is important for us to learn how each project and intervention contributes to our aims.
 To do this, we have worked with an external evaluator, Cloud Chamber, developing flexible, easy to use evaluative frameworks for our two programmes.
 The evaluation frameworks help our partners and grantees to develop appropriate tools to measure impact and effectiveness of interventions, which support overall learning at programme level.